TheHuntersHusband/TheHuntersHusband/README.md

 feel free to: boop, kiss, c+H if asked first!! or if its in my name already!! ^_^< i dont mind being sat with if im already with somebody!! ✦

+ALSO. please DONT "eat" my skins! eg, using the eat animation and standing behind me! i dont like it and it makes me uncomfortable! ^_^ ✦

 im mainly afk/offtab, so if you want to ask something important, please ask if im activly online!! ✦

 i sleep on ponytown overnight too! so if i have the [sleeping] effect, then im asleep! so your whispers wont be answered so sorry!!! ✦